Overview of Nevada Taxes

 Easily the largest county by population in Nevada, Clark County contains almost 75% of the state’s people.
-The average effective property tax in the county is 1.02%, slightly higher than the statewide average but lower than the national average.
+The average effective property tax in the county is 0.80%, slightly higher than the statewide average but still significantly lower than the national average.

 As mentioned above, there are 112 different tax districts in Clark County.
 The lowest rates can be found in unincorporated parts of the county, where the total rate is $2.50 per $100 in assessed value for the 2018 fiscal year.
 The highest rate is in Mt.
 Charleston, which has a total rate of $3.40 for the 2018 fiscal year.
 In Las Vegas, the rate is $3.28 per $100 in assessed value.

 Located in western Nevada, Carson City is Nevada’s only independent city, which means that it is not a part of any county.
 That may be part of the reason property tax rates in Carson City are so much lower than they are in most of the rest of the state.

 The average effective property tax rate in Carson City is 0.70%.
-That ranks as the thirteenth lowest rate of Nevada’s 17 counties.
+That ranks as the seventh lowest rate of Nevada’s 17 counties.
 The median annual property tax payment here is $1,434.

 Douglas County is situated along the state border with California and the shores of Lake Tahoe.
 At $282,500, it has the highest median home value of any county in Nevada.
 Property tax rates, however, are relatively low.
 The average effective property tax rate in Douglas County is just 0.63%, which equates to a median annual property tax payment of $1,949.